ahhda/TweeStat/README.md

 ## Run the app locally

-1. [Install Python][]
-2. Download and extract the code
+1. Download and extract the code
-3. cd into the app directory
+2. cd into the app directory
-4. Run `python server.py`
+3. Run `python server.py`
-5. Access the running app in a browser at http://localhost:8000
+4. Access the running app in a browser at http://localhost:8000

 #What is Tweetstat: